liborty/TokenCrypt/README.md

 Some well known compressed formats afford only minor further compression, if any.
 To save time, they are recognised here simply by their well known extensions:
-`jpg,mp4,zip,7z,lz,zst,gz,bz2` and their upper case versions.
+`jpg,jpeg,mp4,zip,7z,lz,zst,gz,bz2` and their upper case versions.
 All attempts at compressing these particular files are avoided.

 Internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols to various Applications Programming Interfaces (APIs).
 Being plain text, they are easily transmitted but they need to be stored securely, that means strongly encrypted.

-For similar transport reasons, base64 encoding into printable characters is often used to encode binary data.
+Base64 encoding into printable characters is also used to encode binary data, for similar reasons.

-Security tokens and other types of files may sometimes be all mixed up in one common directory.
-This is not the best practice but it can arise and it could involve much work trying to separate them.
+Hexadecimal security tokens, base64 files and other types of files may sometimes be all mixed up in one common directory.
+This is not the best practice but it can arise.
+It could involve much work trying to separate them all.

-`ncrpt -b -x` copes with such mixed directories contents by using automatic data type recognition for each file individually.
+`ncrpt -b -x` copes with such mixed directories contents by applying these two data type recognition tests to each file individually.
+In this case it does not rely on extension names, as that could lead to errors.

 ## Installation